dtoronto/azure-iot-edge-hol/module2/README.dotnet.mxchip.md

 # Azure IoT Edge Hands On Labs - Module 2

-Created and maintained by the Microsoft Azure IoT Global Black Belts

 ## KNOW BEFORE YOU START

 This version of module2 uses the [MXChip IoT DevKit](https://aka.ms/iot-devkit) and .NET Core for our "IoT Device".
 If you have trouble with it, or simply prefer python, there is an alternate implementation [here](./README.md)

 ## Introduction
 For this step of the lab, we are going to create our "IoT Device".
-For the labs, we wanted to leverage a physical device to make the scenario slightly more realistic (and fun!).
+For the labs, we wanted to leverage a physical device to make the scenario slightly more realistic and flexible.

 Unlike most Arduino boards, the [MXChip IoT DevKit](https://aka.ms/iot-devkit) has built-in wifi and could talk directly to Azure IoT Hub.
 For this module however we will send sensor data from the MXChip  over simple serial connection to a PC.
 The PC will run code that reads the serial/USB port and connects and sends that data to IoT Edge.
 This simulates a common IoT scenario in which the sensor devices are connected through an intermidatary system or process.

-For information on using the built in WiFi of the [MXChip IoT DevKit](https://aka.ms/iot-devkit) to connect directly to Azure IoT Hub see https://docs.microsoft.com/en-au/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started
+For instructions on using the built in WiFi of the [MXChip IoT DevKit](https://aka.ms/iot-devkit) to connect directly to Azure IoT Hub see https://docs.microsoft.com/en-au/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started

 ## Install Required Software
 [MXChip IoT DevKit](https://aka.ms/iot-devkit) requires the installation of some additional libraries and toolchains.
 Whilst These can be installed [manually](https://microsoft.github.io/azure-iot-developer-kit/docs/installation/), We encourage you to use the following [one-click installation process](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/#install-development-environment) to prepare the development environment.
 This will install a complete development environment including: